samadon1/Rocket-Launch-delays/README.md

 # Rocket-Launch-delays
-Both a decision tree classifier and a neural network to gain knowledge from raw weather and rocket launch data.
+Both a decision tree classifier and a neural network classifier to gain knowledge from raw weather and rocket launch data and predicts whether a launch is likely to be able to happen given specific weather conditions like cloud temperature, precipitation intensity and rocket velocity.

 # Demo
 [Here a link of a working app](https://rocket-launch-delays.herokuapp.com/)